opencontainers/distribution-spec/spec.md

 A container engine would like to run verified image named "library/ubuntu", with the tag "latest".
 The engine contacts the registry, requesting the manifest for "library/ubuntu:latest".
 An untrusted registry returns a manifest.
-Before proceeding to download the individual layers, the engine verifies the manifest's signature, ensuring that the content was produced from a trusted source and no tampering has occurred.
 After each layer is downloaded, the engine verifies the digest of the layer, ensuring that the content matches that specified by the manifest.

 ### Resumable Push